dspsandbox/Pynq-Redpitaya-125/README.md

 # PYNQ for Redpitaya-125-14

+---

+ℹ️ For a tutorial on FPGA programming with Redpitaya-125-14 and PYNQ see [FPGA Notes for Scientists](https://github.com/dspsandbox/FPGA-Notes-for-Scientists).

+---
 This repository describes the generation of a PYNQ image for the Redpitaya STEMlab 125-14 board.
 The device tree has been simplified and the supported MIO peripherals are:
 * SD 0
 * UART 0